Chart Color Schemes

 The exceptional employment performance in Wentworth Point places it among Australia's strongest labour markets

-Notably, the area has a high specialization in professional & technical services, with an employment share of 1.3 times the regional level.
-However, health care & social assistance has a limited presence at 10.9%, compared to the regional average of 14.1%.
-The predominantly residential nature of Wentworth Point suggests limited local employment opportunities, as indicated by the difference between the Census working population and resident population.
-Over a 12-month period ending in an unspecified date, employment increased by 2.9% while labour force grew by 3.2%, leading to a rise in unemployment rate by 0.3 percentage points.
-In comparison, Greater Sydney saw employment grow by 2.1%, labour force expand by 2.4%, and unemployment rise by 0.2 percentage points.
-State-level data from NSW up to 25-Nov shows employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer insights into potential future demand within Wentworth Point.
-These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Wentworth Point's employment mix suggests local employment should increase by 7.0% over five years and 14.1% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+The area offers limited local employment opportunities as indicated by the Census working population vs resident population count.
+Over a 12-month period ending in December 2025, employment increased by 3.9%, labour force grew by 4.1%, and unemployment rose by 0.2 percentage points.
+In comparison, Greater Sydney saw employment grow by 2.2% and labour force expand by 2.3%.
+National employment forecasts from Jobs and Skills Australia, issued in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Wentworth Point's employment mix suggests local employment should increase by 7.0% over five years and 14.1% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment